Information regarding how international travel to the UK will work this summer

 You can find the initial classification of countries into Green, Amber and Red on the UK Government’s dedicated webpage.
-Note that we are confident that many more countries will be added to the Green list before our summer schools begin – this list will next be updated on Friday 28 May, with changes to take effect from Monday 7 June.
+Note that we are confident that many more countries will be added to the Green list before our summer schools begin – this list will next be updated on Monday 7 June.

 Students arriving from countries designated as ‘Green’ will have to:

 Provided their day 2 test returns a negative result, students arriving from Green countries will not need to quarantine on arrival in the UK.

 Students arriving from countries designated as ‘Amber’ will have to: